-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

 C8A SAT or ACT

-ACT only
+C8A ACT only

 C8A SAT only

-- SAT and SAT Subject Tests or ACT Х
+SAT and SAT Subject Tests or ACT Х Х

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for applicants for Fall 2014, please indicate which ONE of the following a score will be used in the admissions process): , 0 C8B ACT with Writing Component required ACT with Writing component recommended ACT with or without Writing component accepted Х ~~~ Diagon indicate how your institution will use the CAT or ACT writing a ampapanti abaak all that apply:
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+score will be used in the admissions process).
+C8B ACT with Writing Component required C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted Х omponent, check ан шасарріу.
+SAT essay ACT essay

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+78 Please indicate how our institution will LICA the SAT or ACT writing component c hack all that ann lv.